lethalbas/Vrij-Wonen/README.md

 1 - Import mysql db script vrijwonen.sql to phpmyadmin

-2 - Insert your db login info in /htdocs/util/db_connection_util.php
+2 - Insert your db login info in /app/util/db_connection_util.php

-3 - Add all files and folders in /htdocs/ to webroot directory
+3 - Add htdocs and app folders to the desired location in the file system

+4 - Set htdocs folder as the apache webroot